dutta-alankar/AstroPlasma/README.md

 For a successful merge, the code must atleast pass all the pre-existing tests.
 It is recommended to run `pre-commit` locally before pushing your changes to the repo for a proposed PR.
 To do so just run `pre-commit run --all-files`.

 > **Note** It is recommended to install the git pre-commit hook using `pre-commit install` to check all the staged files.

+> ** Instrutions on generating `Cloudy` database **
+All the codes required to generate the `Cloudy` database is in `cloudy-codes` directory.
+This part of the code is not as clean and user-friendly as the rest of `AstroPlasma` because it is not needed for an average user.
+Although I plan to improve this as well in near future.
+I have tested this using `Cloudy 17` ([link here to know more on `Cloudy`](https://pa.as.uky.edu/gary/cloudy-project))
+- export `CLOUDY_DATA_PATH` to the `data` directory of `Cloudy` (for example, `c17.03/data`)
+- I have tested my building the library using Makefiles in `source/sys_gcc_shared` directory of `Cloudy`.
+Run `make` from inside this directory.
+If `make` succeeds then `cloudy.exe` and a shared library `libcloudy.so` will get compiled.
+- `AstroPlasma` has three directories inside `cloudy-codes`
+  - `ionFrac` : Generates the ionization database.
+  - `emmSpec` : Generates the emission spectra database (TODO: Work required to make compiled executable enabling faster calculation to generate the database).
+  - `coolingFunction` : Generates cooling function for optically thin radiative cooling in equilibrium.
+This is an *extra* feature not directly used in `AstroPlasma`
+- Generating *ionization* data
+  - Copy `libcloudy.so` to `AstroPlasma/cloudy-codes/ionFrac/src`
+  - From inside `AstroPlasma/cloudy-codes/ionFrac/src` directory, execute `bash ./compile-script.sh`.
+This will compile and generate the executables that creates the ionization data.
+  - export `AstroPlasma/cloudy-codes/ionFrac/src` to `LD_LIBRARY_PATH`
+  - Inside the `AstroPlasma/cloudy-codes/ionFrac/generateIonFraction-parallel.py` script, change the parameters (`total_size`, `batch_dim`, `nH`, `temperature`, `metallicity`, `redshift`) to desired resolution and range.
+  - Now one can run this script in parallel using `mpiexec -n <nproc> python generateIonFraction-parallel.py`.
+I have tested this using `Python 3.11.6` with `mpi4py`, `numpy`, `h5py` and `colorama` packages installed.
+  **Note for cluster usres**: A sample slurm command that can be copied and executed from the terminal of a cluster is also provided in `slurm-python-job`.
+However, this neededs tweaking according the specifics of the cluster.
+Since, this job runs interactively, it is advisable to use something like gnu `screen` ot `tmux` to run this in a detached terminal as using these tools, interruptions in the connection to the cluster won't the kill the job.
+Also, the user need to make sure that the binaries compiled should be compiled for the compute nodes and not the login nodes if they are of different configuration.
+  - Upon successful run, several ascii files with `ionization` in their name will get generated in a directory called `auto` that is created in `AstroPlasma/cloudy-codes/ionFrac/src`.
+The final `hdf5` files for the database is created in the `data` directory in`AstroPlasma/cloudy-codes/ionFrac/src`.
+This directory should be copied to `AstroPlasma/astro_plasma/data/` and renamed as `ionization`.
+- Generating *emission* data
+  - The steps are similar as above.
+But in this case both `libcloudy.so` and `cloudy.exe` files need to be copied to `AstroPlasma/cloudy-codes/emmSpec/` from `source/sys_gcc_shared` directory of `Cloudy`.

+Good luck generating the database!
+I understand that this can be dauntig and non-intutitve for a first time user.
+If you encounter any issues, please feel free to contact me for help!